ritsat/gridview_multiselection/README.md

 A Flutter project to show hot to add multi selection in gridview.

 ## Getting Started
-You can refer below link for video tutorial for more details,
+You can refer below  video tutorial for more details,

 [Multi Selection in Gridview](https://youtu.be/QH5nQZd-LlY)